benjaminion/upgrading-ethereum-book/bin/pdf/README.md

 ### Significant known issues

-- A couple of the PDF images are slightly over-cropped.
 - Intermittent: sometimes pages with diagrams overflow off the bottom.
   - May be fixed in newer versions of xetex; seems ok in XeTeX 3.141592653-2.6-0.999993
 - Footnotes can vanish.